-German cuisine is very meat-based so vegans and vegetarians may struggle at first.
-However, it shouldn't take too long for new arrivals to familiarise themselves with traditional foods and find something that meets their dietary requirements.
-Furthermore, traditional German food tends to be very hearty and rich.
+German cuisine is highly meat-based, so vegans and vegetarians may struggle at first.
+But it shouldn't take too long for new arrivals to familiarise themselves with traditional foods and find something that meets their dietary requirements.
+Traditional German food tends to be very hearty and rich.
 Portions tend to be on the larger side as well.

 Communication in Germany

 Germans may seem unfriendly and unemotional at first.
 But this is often because they respect each other's privacy.
 Similarly, being loud or angry in public is seen as a sign of weakness.

 Expats should be careful about complimenting people and do so sparingly – too many can come across as false and embarrass a person rather than flatter them.

 While they are generally polite, Germans tend to communicate directly.
 This type of honesty may cause offence in other cultures, but it's appreciated and expected here.
 Locals also enjoy their personal space and avoid touching people while speaking unless they're family or close friends.
 It's best to keep an arm’s length of space when talking to acquaintances.

 ►For information on managing your finances, see Cost of Living in Germany

 "Germans are very honest.
 Most of the time I don’t have a problem with it, but there are people who are very tactless about telling the truth.
 Where I come from in the States, people are polite to a fault and sometimes avoid the truth as a result."

 For more on Marisa's experiences as an American expat in Germany, read our interview with her.